ynab/system-info-action/README.md

 This action provides GitHub Actions runner OS information

-This repository was forked from https://github.com/ynab/system-info-action.
+This repository was forked from https://github.com/ynab/system-info-action to support new versions of macOS.
 Please consider [sponsoring](https://github.com/sponsors/kenchan0130) the original author.

 ## Outputs